 Étude had to be it

-I kept searching for a new name, but all this time, the name was in front of me. Étude had to be it.
+I kept searching for a new name, but the name was in front of me all this time. Étude had to be it.

 I will share below a few sources for those curious about this piece of music.
 It can be perceived as this monstrous, fierce composition, or it can be peaceful and inspiring, depending on who is playing it.